ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-conquer/02-mergesort.md

 Finally we can append the remaining elements in the nonempty half to the end of the result array.
 :::

+The `merge` function relies on the two halves already being sorted; this is a precondition of the function.
+Its postcondition is that the merged result is also sorted.

 ::: dsvis
 Here is a visualisation for the merge operation.